 Sword Fight (2016)

-A piece that was written for Bollywood Brass Band’s collaboration with South Indian violinist Jyotsna Srikanth.
+Written for Bollywood Brass Band’s collaboration with South Indian violinist Jyotsna Srikanth.
 It accompanies the finale of the 1948 South Indian movie Chandralekha.

 Arrangements of Bollywood tunes for various ensembles — school bands, wind bands, brass bands and for orchestra.
 ‘Too Cheez Badi hai Mustt Mustt’ was performed by the Philharmonia Orchestra at the London Mela 2012.